cloudmesh/classes/_sources/faq.txt

   they spend a lot more hours.

 * We will certainly not stopping you form spending time in the class.
-  It will be up to you to figure out how much time you willl spend.
+  It will be up to you to figure out how much time you will spend.

-* Please remem ber that procrastenation will not pay of in this class.
+* Please remember that procrastination will not pay of in this class.

 * The project or term paper will take a significant amount of time.